Purpose:

 In order to run a PowerShell script from our product when the "All-Signed" execution policy is set, you will need to install the certificate chain.
 There are a few of ways to accomplish this on your remote machines.
 First, we must extract the certificate from the product itself.
 The below PowerShell command will export a .cer file that you can deploy in whichever manner you chose:

-Note: You may need both the old and new cert if using scripts that have not been updated with a new version since the 18.1.28.0 release, you can get the older cert by running the below script against the installer from version Deploy 18.0.21.0. |
+You'll likely need both the old and new certs as not all scripts are updated with the new certificate simultaneously.
+You can get the older certs by running the below script against the installer from version Deploy 18.0.21.0 and Deploy 19.3.350.0.
+The new cert may be obtained from Deploy 19.3.360.0 and later.

 Defining the code-signing certificate as a variable